How to Do Spider Curls Properly

 The first time I heard about this exercise, I was confused.

 Now, if you’re not sure how to do them just yet ... don't worry.
-That’s what I’m here for; to teach you.
+That’s what I’m here for: to teach you.

 What Are Spider Curls, and How Are They Different From Regular Curls?

+Spider curls are a type of bicep curl where you lie on an incline bench and do curls with your arms freely hanging down toward the ground.
 It’s not a very complicated exercise, but it is a little different than a traditional curl.
 Allow me to explain, so you know what to expect...

+In most variations of the bicep curl, you have some support for your upper arm to push against for leverage.
 In a standing bicep curl, you might not realize it, but you activate your lats to hold your upper arm in place at your side.
 This gives you more leverage to pull more weight.

 In a concentration curl, you set your upper arm against your leg for support.